WFC3 STAN Issue 30, January 2020

 Figure 1: Overlay of the Gaia DR2 sources (blue dots) of the final 125 WFC3/UVIS F606W images (unfilled footprints) that were used with TweakReg to compare to the catalog of Gaia DR2 sources.
 Color scale is applied to footprints to aid in distinguishing them visually.

 6. Vacancy Announcement

 Share in the thrill of space astronomy and join the Space Telescope Science Institute (STScI) team!
 STScI has openings for Science Support Analysts in our Instruments Division.
 We have openings at several levels, from entry-level to highly experienced, so we welcome you to apply whether you have a Bachelor’s, Master’s, or PhD in relevant fields.
 As a science support analyst, you will typically work on an instrument team to support the development and operations of one of our flagship missions: the Hubble Space Telescope (HST), the James Webb Space Telescope (JWST), and the Wide-Field InfraRed Survey Telescope (WFIRST).
 You will be expected to provide support in all phases of instrument calibration, including the collection, reduction, organization, analysis, and interpretation of data (from e.g. spectrographs, cameras, coronagraphs) to optimize the scientific return of our flagship missions.
 Additional experience with spectroscopy, either from the ground or space telescopes, is a plus.
-For full details, please see the science support analyst job posting.
+For full details, please see the science support analyst posting on the STScI job board.

 7. New Documentation

 - ISR 2019-08: Periodicity in the WFC3/UVIS Bias Pre-Scan. - H. G. Khandrika, T. D. Desjardins.